-Josiah (Jo) Robins Bonner, Jr. is Vice Chancellor for Economic Development for The University of Alabama System.
+Josiah (Jo) Robins Bonner, Jr. is Vice Chancellor for Economic Development at The University of Alabama System.

-For more than a decade, Bonner represented Alabama’s First District in the U.S. House of Representatives.
+For more than a decade, Jo Bonner represented Alabama’s First District in the U.S. House of Representatives.
 He was first elected to 108th Congress in November 2002, and was successfully reelected to five additional terms.
 As a student at The University of Alabama, Bonner worked on Capitol Hill as an intern for Congressman Jack Edwards.
-After graduation, he returned to Washington as chief of staff and press secretary to Congressman Sonny Callahan.
+After graduation, he returned to Washington as press secretary and later chief of staff to Congressman Sonny Callahan.
 He parlayed his almost 18-years-experience as a staffer into a convincing win in a crowded Republican primary during the summer of 2002.
 Bonner never lost an election and ran unopposed in the November 2012 general election.

-In Congress, Bonner earned a reputation as a respected and influential voice of reason in both Alabama and Washington.
-In addition to his service on the House Appropriations Committee, he was a member of three key subcommittees: Defense; Commerce, Justice & Science; and Financial Services.
-Widely respected on both sides of the aisle, Bonner was selected by House Speaker John Boehner for a six-year stint on the House Ethics Committee where he served as chairman during the 112th Congress.
+In Congress, Bonner was an influential voice of reason in both Washington and Alabama.
+He was a member of the House Appropriations Committee, where he served on three key subcommittees, as well as the House Ethics Committee.
+Widely respected on both sides of the aisle, Bonner was selected by House Speaker John Boehner to serve as Ethics Committee chairman during the 112th Congress.

 While Bonner and his staff were well-known for having the state’s best constituent services, he devoted a significant amount of time to help turn around the sluggish economy of South Alabama.
 In 2012, the Mobile Press-Register called Bonner “a champion for South Alabama” and he is credited with playing a major role in helping land several significant economic development projects, including the $5 billion ThyssenKrupp project to Alabama in 2007, as well as helping secure $5 billion in contracts in 2010 for Austal to build 20 new ships for the U.S. Navy.

-His crowning Congressional accomplishment came in 2012 when Airbus announced plans to build their first U.S. Final Assembly Line in Mobile.
-Over the years, Congressman Bonner developed a close personal friendship – and strategic partnership – with most of the top corporate leaders at Airbus, one of the world’s largest aerospace and defense companies.
-The Airbus project is valued at more than $600 million and is projected to bring at least 1,000 new jobs to Mobile alone.
+His crowning accomplishment came in 2012 when Airbus announced plans to build their first U.S. Final Assembly Line in Mobile.
+Over the years, Congressman Bonner developed friendships and strategic partnerships with the top corporate leaders at Airbus, one of the world’s largest aerospace and defense companies.
+The Airbus project is valued at more than $600 million and is bringing more than 1,000 new jobs to Mobile alone.